hermanschmit/espnow_sync/README.md

 ### Possible causes of Accuracy Loss

-TODO
+The crystals on these devices do have small PPM variations, and therefore the clocks will drift.

+System interrupts can cause delays in egress of signals.

 ## TODOs

-Add a scheme to check that the synchronization completed successfully.
+- [x] Add a scheme to check that the synchronization completed successfully.
+- [ ] Add a negotiation scheme for more than two devices.